 The imperfect way to think about Jollywood Nights is as an adult alternative to Mickey’s Very Merry Christmas Party.
 I know as well as anyone that kids and adults can have fun at both events, but their respective entertainment lineups and ambiances tilt in different directions.
 (FWIW, I—an adult—personally prefer Very Merry.)

 Jollywood Nights runs from 7:30PM to 12:30AM.
-Event guests can enter the park as early as 6PM, and the park closes at 7PM on event nights.
+Event guests can enter the park as early as 5:30PM, and the park closes to non-event guests at 7PM on event nights.

 My Jollywood Nights Experience

 When I know I’m going to be at an event on a specific night, possibly late into the night, I like to choose a convenient hotel.
-In this case, with an event at Hollywood Studios I preferred to be staying somewhere along the Skyliner.
+Last year, with an event at Hollywood Studios I preferred to be staying somewhere along the Skyliner.
 We picked a Cars Suite at Art of Animation, which also meant my late arrival would have less of a chance of waking Zoe up.

 Unfortunately, the Skyliner only operated until 10:30PM despite the event going until after midnight.
 As you’ll see, I opted to just leave early and catch the Skyliner (buses run once it stops running), but if you’re expecting to rely on it during your visit, pay close attention to the hours.